 From here, it’s no rocket science.
-Like any other application, click on next in most of the screen.
-For your ease, I have listed the screenshots here:
+Like any other application, follow the on-screen instructions.
+Here are some of the screenshots for reference:

-You might also be asked for a license key – do not panic – you do not need one if you want to use the free VMware player for non-commercial purpose.
+You might also be asked for a license key—do not panic—you do not need one if you want to use the free VMware player for non-commercial purposes.
 For business use, get the pro edition (where you will get a license key).

 And that would be it.

-If you want to be able to copy-paste between the real OS (host) and the virtual OS (guest) and share files between them, you should also install VMware Tools on Linux.
+If you would like to be able to copy-paste between the real OS (host) and the virtual OS (guest) and share files between them, you should also install VMware Tools on Linux.

 If your workflow requires more than what VMWare player offers, or you just want to remove it from your system, here are quick steps to uninstall VMWare from Ubuntu:

 And use the given command to initiate the uninstallation process: